-Two early newsletters capture the spirit of the AWH Department, along with programs like the Afrofuturism and SOS-Calling All Black People conferences, dedication of the Sonia Sanchez Peace Benches, and the Alumni Book Lecture Series that re-connected scholars with their home institution:
+Two early newsletters capture the spirit of the AWH Department under the eight-year leadership of Dr. Evans.
+Highlights include the five-year Du Bois Legacy Project that included a year-long seminar series, international conference, bust dedication, graduate seminar, and reviving the Phylon journal.
+In addition to this campus-wide project, additional programs included Afrofuturism and SOS-Calling All Black People conferences, dedication of the Sonia Sanchez Peace Benches, and the Alumni Book Lecture Series.
+The 2013 DU BOIS CONFERENCE brought together top scholars and the programs re-connected scholars with their home institution:

 * 2018-2019 AWH Alumni Book Lecture Series Flyer ~ DOWNLOAD